 As my teaching came to a close this semester, I found myself frustrated by two things: first, that in both my courses I had finally gotten the classes to a point where we really could go and learn something but the semester was over, and, second, that in both cases I had covered material that wasn’t essential to the things I felt students needed to learn.
-(For those looking for the existential moment, skip to the section of the post on the Introduction to Folklore course.

-When I first started teaching the Introduction to Folklore course ten years ago, I taught it the way I through any/every folklorist should.
+When I first started teaching the Introduction to Folklore course ten years ago, I taught it the way I thought any/every folklorist should.
 It was a version of the “groups and genres” approach that lies behind Oring’s text and many others.
 Slowly, as the years wore away the idea that I am any/every folklorist — revealed in the fact that the class never went as well as I would have liked and students regularly walked away, I felt, with the notion that there were a lot of strange people in the world — I transformed the course into something focused on the human life cycle.
 I’ve been doing it that way since my daughter was born, and it has worked much better, beginning as we do with things the students themselves have experienced and then slowly working our way through the major milestones of the human experience: birth, childhood, adolescence, adulthood, senescence, death.

 I have, however, successively trimmed the reading back over the past two years, if only because I found that I really wanted to dwell more on the human nature of the experiences in some of the texts we cover.
 In its original, expansive form, the course includes the following: